Canop/miaou/installation.md

 Fill the relevant parts of the configuration `config.js`.

-With Google at least the same account can be used both for your local tests and for the deployement on a public server.
-Don't forget to register the callback with adresss `127.0.0.1`, not `localhost`.
+With Google at least the same account can be used both for your local tests and for the deployment on a public server.
+Don't forget to register the callback with address `127.0.0.1`, not `localhost`.

 For example with Google OAuth2, the registered callbacks used for the dystroy Miaou server are